Colligan History, Family Crest & Coats of Arms

 The surname Colligan was first found in County Londonderry (Irish: Doire), a Northern Irish county also known as Derry, in the province of Ulster, where they held a family seat from ancient times.

-Important Dates for the Colligan family
+Early History of the Colligan family

 This web page shows only a small excerpt of our Colligan research.
 Another 112 words (8 lines of text) are included under the topic Early Colligan History in all our PDF Extended History products and printed products wherever possible.